nstrauss/nstrauss.github.io/_posts/2020-08-11-mitigating-mac-enrollment-failures.md

 ---
 layout: post
-title: Mitigating T2 Mac Enrollment Failures
+title: Mitigating Mac Enrollment Failures
 date: 2020-08-11 16:47 -0500
+excerpt: While working to enroll 1,000+ Macs to prep for the start of school, we found a large number were failing to get an enrollment configuration during Setup Assistant.
+There were three distinct ways the process failed.
 ---

 <!-- ![_config.yml]({{ site.baseurl }}/images/config.png) -->